 The Saraband is an English Country Dance.
-It was published by John Playford (website) in 1651 in The English Dancing Master.
+It was published by John Playford (website) in 1651 in The English Dancing Master, London.
 It was interpreted by Scott Pfitzinger (website) in about 2019.
 It is a proper Duple Minor dance.
 It is a multipart dance.
 The minor set lasts 144 bars.
+It is in the key: D Minor.

 Lead up all forwards and back, that again, set and turn S. That again The two first on each side hands and go a D. back, meet again, go all a D. cross o'er forwards and back, then go round towards the right hand, falling into each others places, set and turn S. Do this change to the last, the rest following.